YOUR ATTENTION IS IN PARTICULAR DRAWN TO THE PROVISIONS OF CLAUSE 16.

 5. HOW WE USE YOUR PERSONAL INFORMATION

 5.1 During the order process you will be required to provide personal information including, but not limited to, your name, billing address, email address, delivery address, telephone number and payment details.
-You may also be required to provide a username and password.

 6. HOW THE CONTRACT IS FORMED BETWEEN YOU AND US